 - Some or all interest is tax exempt when used for educational expenses

-For more details about the purchase limit, please refer to the Treasury Direct's FAQ on the new purchase limit.
+For more details about the purchase limit, please refer to the Treasury's press release on the new annual purchase limit and the Treasury Direct's purchase limit FAQs.